Clubs & societies

 Start your own club

 If you're interested in starting a new club, the first step is to meet up with your campus recreation officer.
 Your recreation officer will discuss a range of options to be involved with a club and if you decide to start your own the next stage will be to complete the club affiliation documents.
 Once these have been completed they should be delivered to your campus recreation officer.
-Please note that applications to affiliate new clubs close on April 30th 2012.

 As an official Victoria University club you will also be required to find a mentor who will support your club.
 Your mentor can be a staff member from Victoria University or a local community member.
 You can download a mentor application form here.